 Concept: Raghavendra J Prabhat

-Choreography: Shakuntala R Prabhat & Sathya Narayan Raju
+Choreography: Shakuntala R Prabhat and Sathya Narayan Raju

 Music: Praveen D Rao;